Rupert Gavin

-Rupert Gavin (born 1 October 1954) is a British entrepreneur, businessman, and theatre impresario.
+Sir Rupert Alexander Gavin (born 1 October 1954) is a British businessman and theatre impresario.

-Formerly CEO of BBC Worldwide and Odeon Cinemas as a producer/financier.
-He has produced/coproduced a series of plays and musicals through his company, Incidental Colman.
+Formerly CEO of BBC Worldwide and Odeon Cinemas as a producer/financier, he has produced/coproduced a series of plays and musicals through his company, Incidental Colman.

 Gavin serves as Chairman of Historic Royal Palaces and HMG Honours Committee for Arts and Media.

 Current roles

 In 2015 Gavin was appointed chairman of Historic Royal Palaces, the charity responsible for the management and conservation of the Tower of London, Kensington Palace, Hampton Court Palace, Banqueting House, Kew Palace, and Hillsborough Castle.
 His tenure was extended for a second term in May 2018.

 He is executive chairman of the theatre production company Incidental Colman, which has produced/co-produced in the West End and on Broadway and won seventeen Olivier Awards.

 He is also Chairman of the HMG Honours Committee for Media and the Arts and commenced his second term as of January 2019.
 He is a Senior Assistant of the Court of the Worshipful Company of Grocers, having served as Master for 2017/18.
 He is serving as the Chairman of the Living Room Cinema, the new start-up cinema chain.
 Gavin is a director of the West End industry body, SOLT.

+Gavin was knighted in the 2023 Birthday Honours for services to drama, the arts, heritage and the economy.